L!VE TV: First incarnation (1995–1999)

-At its launch in 1995, the station was headed by Kelvin MacKenzie with Janet Street-Porter as managing director and a team of young presenters who were new to TV.
-Street-Porter created a channel based around three blocks of live broadcasting each day from its base on the 24th floor of London's Canary Wharf building.
+At its launch in 1995, the station was headed by Kelvin MacKenzie with Janet Street-Porter as managing director.
+Presented by an on-air team of young presenters who were mostly new to TV, Street-Porter created a channel based around presenter-led blocks of live broadcasting from its base on the 24th floor of London's Canary Wharf building.
 The output was orientated towards a rolling mix of celebrities, interviews, reviews, lifestyle features and reports from events and happenings across the UK.
-A typical early show was a two-hour afternoon piece based on viewers' wedding videos.
-By the second week only one had been sent in, and on phoning the participants to have a live commentary, the presenters were informed that the couple were too busy shopping.

 Three months after going on air, Street-Porter left due to clashes with MacKenzie over content.
 MacKenzie axed the rolling content and replaced it with programmes that received much media coverage but low viewer figures.
-These included Topless Darts, produced by future Times journalist Sathnam Sanghera with commentary by comedian Jimmy Frinton, the surreal talent show Spanish Archer, Talgarth Trousers, (a comedy sketch show) and Canary Wharf, a soap opera which used the station's offices in London Docklands as a set.
-Other features were the weather read in Norwegian by a blonde model (Eva Bjertnes or Anne-Marie Foss) wearing a bikini, Britain's Bounciest Weather with Rusty Goffe (known, although uncredited, for his appearance as an Oompa Loompa in the 1971 film Willy Wonka & the Chocolate Factory) who due to his small stature bounced on a trampoline while doing the forecast (bouncing higher the further north he was talking about), Tiffany's Big City Tips, in which model Tiffany Banister gave the financial news while stripping to her underwear, Painted Ladies, which involved topless girls "painting" on large sheets of paper with various body parts and the News Bunny, a person in a rabbit suit who stood behind a newsreader making gestures and expressions for each item.
+These included Topless Darts, produced by future Times journalist Sathnam Sanghera with commentary by comedian Jimmy Frinton, the surreal talent show Spanish Archer, Talgarth Trousers (a comedy sketch show) and Canary Wharf, a soap opera which used the station's offices in London Docklands as a set.
+Other features included the weather read in Norwegian by a blonde model (Eva Bjertnes or Anne-Marie Foss) wearing a bikini, Britain's Bounciest Weather with Rusty Goffe (known, although uncredited, for his appearance as an Oompa Loompa in the 1971 film Willy Wonka & the Chocolate Factory) who due to his small stature bounced on a trampoline while doing the forecast (bouncing higher the further north he was talking about), Tiffany's Big City Tips, in which model Tiffany Banister gave the financial news while stripping to her underwear, Painted Ladies, which involved topless girls "painting" on large sheets of paper with various body parts and the News Bunny, a person in a rabbit suit who stood behind a newsreader making gestures and expressions for each item.

 Considered cheap and always accused of poor taste, the channel never captured more than 1% of the British television audience under MGN, and at its worst was losing around £7 million a year.
 It was often described as "tabloid television", in part due to its control by MGN and because MacKenzie had been editor of The Sun.

-At the end of 1995 and during 1996 the first local L!VE TV channels were launched in Liverpool and Edinburgh.
-These channels featured both local content and programming from London.
-A local version was also carried on BT-owned Westminster Cable, featuring local headlines but fewer and shorter opt-outs from than the Liverpool and Edinburgh channels.
-Around 20 stations had been planned to launch by the end of the 1990s but only a small number made it to air.

 L!VE TV had a teletext service, initially operated by Intelfax Ltd.